jonas089/articles/02-starks.md

 ```rust
         let extended_domain = GeneralEvaluationDomain::<Fr>::new(trace_len * 8).unwrap();
 ```
-gives us an extended domain that overlaps with the original domain.
+gives us an extended domain that overlaps with our original domain.
+The shifted extended domain would have no overlap with our original domain, which prevents us from accidentally leaking trace values or dividing by zero when sampling.

 ## Constraint Polynomials
 Constraint functions are written in such a way that they represent polynomials.

 `ci(x) = T(gx) - T(x)^2`

-encodes a constraint where the next row for a column must be the square of the previous, as seen in the trace table above.
+encodes a constraint where the next row for a column must be the square of the previous row, as seen in the trace table above.

 the constraints are satisfied for this colum that represents the computation trace of the x variable.